spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 ## Installer Handoff

-1. Insert the USB drive containing the Edge Installer ISO and potentially your user-data.
+1. Insert the USB drive containing the Edge Installer ISO and potentially your user data.

 2. If you created a content bundle and loaded it to a USB disk, then insert the content bundle USB drive.